 Hackers can use it to steal confidential information, manipulate systems, or even cause damage to physical infrastructure or networks.

-Political leaders must ensure that their systems are constantly monitored and updated with the latest security patches and antivirus software to prevent malware attacks.
+Political leaders must ensure their systems are constantly monitored and updated with the latest security patches and antivirus software to prevent malware attacks.

 Ransomware Threat on Political Leaders